RoadieHQ/marketing-site/content/docs/integrations/okta/index.md

 ### Step 1: Set the Okta API token

-Visit the secrets page in the Backstage UI and set the `OKTA_TOKEN` secret.
+Set the `OKTA_TOKEN` secret in the secrete manager of your Roadie Backstage Admin panel, located in the following path:

 ```text
 https://<tenant-name>.roadie.so/administration/settings/secrets